ibrahim-work/Compound-Loop/README.md

 # Compund-Loop
-This program receives an integer vector and checks if it has any element divisible by N and M, which are given from user input.
+This program receives an integer vector input from the user and checks if it has any elements divisible by the integers N and M, which are also given via user input.